Appstun/NeuroInfoAPI-Docs/subathon.md

 #### Description

 Get subathon data for a specific year.
-Requires authentication and applies standard rate limiting.

 #### Authentication